Financial peace is where a paid-off home mortgage has replaced the BMW as the status symbol of choice. -Dave Ramsey

 I have found the following people to be honest and reliable financial fitness sources.
 Each may have a different approach to money management, but all offer solid financial information.
 I do not get paid or receive any compensation for recommending them.

-Clark Howard: In my opinion, the best consumer advocate around.
+Clark Howard: One of the best consumer advocates around.

 Eric Tyson: A good book to have at hand is Tyson's Personal Finance for Seniors for Dummies.
 Whenever he updates the book, I get the latest edition.